FAQs about Leadership Coaching

 Coaching for professions, generally focuses on the professional’s own performance, and their intra-personal skills (note: intra and not as is usually assumed, inter).
 An expert coach with advanced knowledge of performance is able to quickly identify and develop areas where a professional can make rapid improvement.

 Coaching for managers is at a higher level.
 An expert coach has to equip the manager with awareness of how to apply performance techniques to themselves, in their given context, and, how to understand the performance mindset of each individual member of staff, and, how to apply the same in a team setting.
 Leadership coaching in a much higher level of complexity, again.

 If you have experienced high calibre leadership coaching you will know that it can be life changing.
 You can go from struggling to get any performance for months, to achieving spectacular results within days, or hours.

 Massive value can be added very quickly with just a subtle change in approach.
 Skills can be dramatically improved, and immediate results achieved, with just a ten minute coaching discussion on the blockages to applying those skills.
 As a guide, the more experienced the leadership coach the more value s/he can bring.
-And if s/he has been making advances at the cutting-edge of performance psychology and leadership performance for decades the value that can be added cannot be found elsewhere.
+And if s/he has been making advances at the cutting-edge of performance and leadership performance for decades, the value they can add cannot be found elsewhere.